falkheiland/runtipi-appstore/apps/authentik/metadata/description.md

 ## Installation

-The Iinitial installation cat take up to several minutes to complete.
+The initial installation can take several minutes to complete.

 To start the initial setup, navigate to: